Julian-Panditharatne/nosql-challenge/README.md

 ## Part 1: Database and Jupyter Notebook Set Up

-In this part of the challenge, I did the following:
+In this part of the challenge, I used MongoDB and PyMongo to do the following:

 - Imported the data provided in the `establishments.json` file from the Terminal; naming the database **uk_food** and the collection **establishments**; and then copied the text that was used to import the data from the Terminal to a markdown cell near the start of the notebook.